justdan96/7zip_static/README.md

 You can build the `7zip_static` Docker container from source, during the container's build it will create the UASM and 7-Zip binaries as statically linked executables.

 In the case of UASM it will compile the executable with Clang as `/usr/local/bin/uasm`.
-In the case of 7-Zip it will compile the executable with Clang as `/usr/local/bin/7zz_clang` and it will also compile the executable with GCC as `/usr/local/bin/7zz_gcc`.
+In the case of 7-Zip it will compile the executable with Clang as `/usr/local/bin/7zz`.

 To create the Docker container from scratch and copy the binaries to the current working directory, run the commands below:
 ```